QR2.1.1 The Quantum Network

 5. Campbell.
 Proposed that a “Big Computer” generates our reality (Campbell, 2003).

-These examples postulate that something else generates physical events, so let Fredkin’s engine, Wilczek’s ur-grid, Wheeler’s bit source, D’Espagnat’s veiled reality, Campbell’s big computer, and Barbour’s landscape all refer to a primal network that existed before our time and space began.
-In our cellphone networks, each station actively supports local phones and also connects to its neighbors (Figure 2.1), so let the network proposed do the same, except it isn’t physical and each station is a point of space that supports local entities not phones.
-Space itself is then a network of processors, for as Hiley recalled:
+These proposals suggest that something else generates physical events, so let Fredkin’s engine, Wilczek’s ur-grid, Wheeler’s bit source, D’Espagnat’s veiled reality, Campbell’s big computer, and Barbour’s landscape all refer to a primal network that existed before our universe began.
+Our cellphone networks consist of stations that actively support local phones, where each station connects to its neighbors (Figure 2.1), so let the network proposed be the same, except each station is a point of space that supports local entities, not phones.
+Space itself is then a network of points, just as Feynman viewed it, according to Hiley:

-Feynman thought of a point of space as a processing point in a network that isn’t in space, but generates it.
-Empty space is then when that processing is null, and when it isn’t it shows something else, like a photon or electron, and it is the same quantum processing that runs quantum computers.
+Feynman imagined a point of space as a point in a quantum network that generates space and matter as outputs.
+Empty space is then when the output is null, and when it isn’t, it shows something else, like a photon or electron.
+Behind this concept is the same quantum processing that runs our quantum computers.

 But if quantum processing generates matter, is matter just information, as Wheelers It from Bit implies?
-Before exploring how a quantum network could create a space and time like ours, let us clarify how matter relates to information.
+Before exploring how a quantum network could create a space and time like ours, let us clarify what information is.